yig/graphics101-imageprocessing/README.md

 * Create a file named `Notes.txt` in the folder.
 Describe any known issues or extra features.
 Name people in the class who deserve a star for helping you (not by giving your their code!).

 * When done, zip your entire `imageprocessing` directory and your `Notes.txt` file as `hw04_lastname_firstname.zip`.
+Do not include your `build` directory.
+It is large and unnecessary.
+Do not include your output images; they take up a lot of space and the grader will regenerate them.
 Upload your solution to Blackboard before the deadline.
-Do not include your output images; they take up a lot of space and the grader will regenerate them.

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code written for this assignment should be original!
 Although you are